LiamAljundi/Serial-Port/README.md

 ## Getting Started

-The examples are intended to be used with a smartphone, a computer and an Arduino mino
+The examples are intended to be used with a smartphone, a computer and an Arduino micro hardware

 ## Built with